vsirotin/si-units/module.md

 # Package eu.sirotin.siunits.base

 Contains classes for processing System International Units.
+You can find tutorial for this library on https://github.com/vsirotin/si-units.

 # Package eu.sirotin.siunits.core

 Contains classes for core functionality.
+You can find tutorial for this library on https://github.com/vsirotin/si-units.

 # Package eu.sirotin.siunits.derived

 Contains classes for processing System International Derived Units.
+You can find tutorial for this library on https://github.com/vsirotin/si-units.

 # Package eu.sirotin.currency

 Contains classes for processing most populated currencies e.g. euro and US dollar.
+You can find tutorial for this library on https://github.com/vsirotin/si-units.

 # Package eu.sirotin.generator